awused/aw-man/README.md

 * ToggleThemeBackground
 * SetBackground
     * Spawns a dialog allowing the user to select a new background colour.
-    * SetBackground also optionally takes an rgba hex string to set the background to that value.
-Example: `SetBackground aaaaaa55`
+    * Optionally takes an rgba hex string to set the background to that value.
+    * Example: `SetBackground aaaaaa55`
 * ToggleFullscreen
+* ToggleMangaMode
+* Jump
+  * Spawns a dialog allowing the user to enter their jump.
+  * Optionally takes an integer argument as either an absolute jump within the same chapter or a relative jump, which can span multiple chapters in Manga mode.
+  * Examples: "Jump 25", "Jump +10", "Jump -5"

 ## External Executables